 There are basic questions that need to be answered before APS can proceed on an RFQ.
 We will be asking you about material type, material thickness, temper (hardness), dimensional tolerances, finish (post processes, plate, etc), and quantity (order quantity and estimated annual usage EAU).
 Additionally, there are other questions that sometimes can’t be answered but are added information that improves the quality of the quote, like the expected life of the project, or type of handling and packaging.
 Through these questions, APS will gain more knowledge as to what process will be used to manufacture the parts.

 What material types do you use when manufacturing springs?

-The material type is usually answered through determining of what application the part will be used for.
-For most electrical contacts, the go-to material is beryllium copper, or “BeCu,” used for its great electrical conductivity.
+The material type is usually answered through determining what application the part will be used for.
+For most electrical contacts, the go-to material is beryllium copper, or “BeCu,” the most common alloy 17200 which is used for its great electrical conductivity.
 For spring clips, some form of carbon steel like c1074 to c1095 is used because of the inexpensive cost with good spring force.
-Or possibly a type of stainless steel is used, which falls in the middle of the two.
+Or possibly a type of stainless steel such as 300 or 400 series, or 17-7 just to name a few.
 It has less electrical conductivity compared to BeCu and less spring force per thickness compared to a heat-treated carbon steel.